-- irritated eyes
+- irritated eyes and photophobia

-- urethritis, inflammation of the urinary tract
+- urethritis, which is inflammation of the urinary tract

 - frequent, painful urination

-Symptoms recur in some people, and, in rare cases, reactive arthritis can become a chronic disease.
+The symptoms may recur in some people, and, in rare cases, reactive arthritis can become a chronic disease.

 - testing for chlamydia

-- analyzing urine and stool samples
+- checking urine and stool samples

 - taking X-rays of the spine, pelvis, and joints